November seems a tad early to be thinking about Christmas but

 6 eggs – room temperate

-Mixed fruit – I used 1kg mixed fruit, ¼ c sultanas, 2 handfuls prunes
+Mixed fruit – I used 1kg mixed fruit, ¼ c sultanas, 2 handfuls

 1 c drained crushed pineapple – reserve juice